puppetlabs/bolt/README.md

 ## Overview

-Bolt provides the ability to execute commands, scripts, and tasks on remote systems using ssh and winrm.
+Bolt provides the ability to execute commands, scripts, and tasks on remote systems using SSH and WinRM.

 ### Commands